azure-location

 Gaming lighting has come a long way, evolving from pure decoration into full-on immersion.
 But real comfort doesn’t come from adding more lights or brighter colors.
 It comes from smarter lighting, designed not just to look good, but to feel right over time.

-The best setups aren’t just about how they look on camera.
-They’re about how they feel when you’re deep in the game.
+The best lighting setups aren’t just about flexing on camera.
+They’re about how you feel when you’re deep in the game.

 Late-Night Gaming Lighting